azdavis/azdavis.net/posts/en/ssh-no-password.md

 }
 ```

+This function overrides the `ssh` command.
+When called, it:

+1. Gets a ticket
-This overrides the `ssh` commands.
-This function first gets a ticket, then calls the real `ssh` with all the arguments passed to the wrapper `ssh` function.
+2. Calls the real `ssh` command with all the arguments passed to the wrapper `ssh` function

 Note that the `-q` passed to `ssh` is optional, but I find it nice to quiet down some informational messages from `ssh` that I find overly chatty.